OguzErdi/celestial_objects/README.md

 # Celestial Objects

-A new Flutter project that list Celestial Objects. İnitially, has Planets.
-Then it will go with addition of Galaxys, Nebulas etc.
+A new Flutter project that list Celestial Objects.
+Initially has Planet, then it will go with addition of Galaxys, Nebulas etc.

 ## Getting Started